eetu-n/PyRES/README.md

 ## Installation

-Follow the instructions below to set up a working environment and to install **PyRES**.
+Follow the instructions below to install **PyRES** and to set up a working environment.

 1. Clone the repository
 ```shell